MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

 Your web app now has a service worker that uses the cache-first strategy.
 The new service worker fetches resources from the cache first, and from the network only as needed.
 Cached resources include images, JavaScript, CSS, and HTML.

-Use the following steps to confirm that your service worker runs.
+Confirm that your service worker runs, as follows:

 1. Navigate to your web app using `http://localhost:3000`.
 If your web app is not available, run the following command.

     ```shell
     npm start